Berezin quantization of noncommutative projective varieties: Review of quantization of projective varieties

-where $p_m:\GH^{\otimes m}\to\GH_m$ is the orthogonal projection and $\GH_\bullet\subset \GH^{\vee \bullet}$ is the subproduct system of $(M,L,\bra\cdot|\cdot\ket)$. \end{Lemma} \begin{proof} The first part follows from the Calabi--Yau theorem \cite{Yau1} and the fact that every polarized manifold $(M,L)$ admits a unique $\omega^d$-balanced metric for every volume form $\omega^d$ on $M$ \cite{BLY1}, \cite[\S2.2]{Don3} (equivalently, every line bundle is stable and from this it follows that every very ample line bundle is ``balanced as a line bundle" in the sense of \cite{Wa1}).
-The second statement is immediate from the definition of $\GH_\bullet$. \end{proof} To say that $(M,L)$ is \textbf{balanced} as a polarized manifold \cite{Don1} means precisely that there exists a Hilbert space structure $\GH$ on $H^0(M;L)$ such that the volume form $\omega^d$ in Lemma \ref{CYlemma} is the restriction to $M$ of the Fubini--Study volume form on $\Pb[\GH^*]$.
+where $\vol(M,L):=\int_M\omega^d/d!$. \end{Lemma} \begin{proof} The statement follows from the Calabi--Yau theorem \cite{Yau1} and the fact that every polarized manifold $(M,L)$ admits a unique $\omega^d$-balanced metric for every volume form $\omega^d$ on $M$ \cite{BLY1}, \cite[\S2.2]{Don3} (equivalently, every line bundle is stable and from this it follows that every very ample line bundle is ``balanced as a line bundle" in the sense of \cite{Wa1}). \end{proof} To say that $(M,L)$ is \textbf{balanced} as a polarized manifold \cite{Don1} means precisely that there exists a Hilbert space structure $\GH$ on $H^0(M;L)$ such that the volume form $\omega^d$ in Lemma \ref{CYlemma} is the restriction to $M$ of the Fubini--Study volume form on $\Pb[\GH^*]$.
 Not every polarized manifold is balanced, and so in general one cannot form a subproduct system from a quantization $(L,h)$ of a compact Kähler manifold $(M,\omega)$ in the sense of the last section.
-We consider therefore instead the following quantization. \begin{dfn} A \textbf{projectively induced} quantization of a polarized manifold $(M,L)$ is the datum of a subproduct system $\GH_\bullet\subseteq\GH^{\vee\bullet}$ associated with some choice of inner product $\bra\cdot|\cdot\ket$ on $H^0(M;L)$, together with the covariant and contravariant symbol maps specified by $\GH_\bullet$.
-That is, we regard $C(M)$ as a subspace of the Hilbert space $L^2(M;\omega)$ of square-integrable functions on $M$ with respect to the $\bra\cdot|\cdot\ket$-balancing volume form guaranteed by Lemma \ref{CYlemma}, and we take the Toeplitz map $\breve{\varsigma}^{(m)}:C^\infty(M)\to\Bi(\GH_m)$ defined by
+In fact that would require $(M,L^m)$ to be balanced for each $m\in\N$, in which case one says that the quantization is \textbf{regular} \cite{CGR2}.
+The only polarized manifolds known to admit a regular quantization are coadjoint orbits; cf. \cite{ArLo1}.
+Since the subproduct condition clearly will lead to a stronger kind of quantization (as will be shown in this paper), to be able to use it for any polarized manifold we therefore consider a new kind of quantization.